Once you finish year 11, you’re not finished with education. What to study after school can be a big decision.

 Apprenticeships

-An Apprenticeship is a job which also includes training.
-As an apprentice, you must work at least 30 hours a week and at least 20% of that time must be spent on “off-the-job” training at Blackburn College.
+An apprenticeship is a real job with structured training—typically at least 30-40 hours per week—where a minimum of 20% of your time is spent on “off‑the‑job” training at Blackburn College.

 Traineeships